Correlation inference attacks against machine learning models: Materials and methods

+We describe our attribute inference attack aiming to infer the sensitive attribute value $x_1$ of a target record $(x_1, \ldots, x_{n-1},y) \in D_T$ using black-box access to a model $\mathcal{M}_T$ trained on a private dataset $D_T$.
+Our method consists of three steps:

-\textbf{Attack methodology.} First, our approach extracts the correlations between the input variables $\rho(X_i, X_j)$, for every $1 \leq i < j \leq n-1$.
-We execute the attack independently against each target pair $(X_i, X_j)$.
-The output of the attack is a correlation bin $b_{i, j} \in \{1, \ldots, B\}$.
-We denote by $V'_{i, j}$ the shifted correlation constraints used to generate the shadow datasets.
+\underline{Step 1:} We execute our correlation inference attack independently against each target pair $(X_i, X_j), 1 \leq i < j \leq n-1$ under default scenario \textbf{S2}.
+The output of the attack is a correlation bin $b_{i, j} \in \{1, \ldots, N_B\}$.
+To evaluate our attack on real-world datasets having arbitrary marginals, we run the attack using the \textsc{ModifyCorrelationConstraints} heuristic.
+We denote by $V'_{i, j} \in \mathbb{R}^{n-1}$ the modified correlation constraints returned by the heuristic.